Conflux-Chain/go-conflux-sdk/api.md

 The result must be a pointer so that package json can unmarshal into it.
 You can also pass nil, in which case the result is ignored.

+You could use UseCallRpcMiddleware to add middleware for hooking CallRPC

 #### func (*Client) CheckBalanceAgainstTransaction